Be a Big

 Our Bigs come from diverse backgrounds just like our Littles.
 They are regular people, just like you.
 You don’t need any special degrees or job skills.
 You just have to want to positively impact a young person.
 Role models come in all shapes and sizes, and you could be a perfect fit.

 As a Big/Little team, you decide together what you want to do and then your Little gets approval from his or her parent.
 We recommend that you keep a consistent schedule of outings and get together on a regular basis.
-We will provide more guidance on this.
+Your local agency will provide more guidance on this.
 The outings will also depend on the comfort level of your Little’s parents, your Little, and you.

 The quality of the time you invest with your Little is more important than the amount of money you spend.
 That’s why we don’t encourage spending a lot of money on your outings.
 The goal of the relationship is to help your Little see the world through a different lens so you can inspire your Little to become something they never thought possible.
 If you are going to spend money, we encourage you to seek out low-cost activities, especially in the beginning.
-Our monthly match activities are a great way to meet other Bigs and Littles and participate in activities free of charge.
-As a Big, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy throughout the year.
+Play a game together, or share that pizza that you were going to have for lunch anyway.
+Big Brothers Big Sisters agencies offer donor-supported group activities that are a great way to meet other Bigs and Littles.
+As a Big, you may also receive notices for free tickets to cultural and sports activities for you both to enjoy.

 Share an activity that gives you something in common to talk about.
 Go to the library, check out a book and read together.
 Buy a comic book to read together.
 Play a board game.
 Go on a nature walk.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
 You want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!